open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/serverless.md

 ### Setup environment variable for otelwrapper

-Add the environment variable `NODE_OPTIONS` with the following value:
+If closed, open the _Runtime, build, connections and security settings_ menu and scroll down and add the environment variable `NODE_OPTIONS` with the following value:

 ```shell
 --require ./otelwrapper.js